fmselab/roby/docs/index.md

                                    postprocess_f=post_processing,
                                    labeler_f=labeler)
 ```
-When a function is not defined `None` is used as default.
+When a function is not defined `None` is used as default value.

 ### APIs documentation